jonasns/scDivisionPro/README.md

 sce <- readRDS("~/Destop/240321_sce_scDivisionPro_testing.rds")
 ```

-The sce file can be generated from fcs files using the workflow from CATALYST (https://bioconductor.org/packages/devel/bioc/vignettes/CATALYST/inst/doc/preprocessing.html).
+If you do not have one, the sce file can be generated from fcs files using the workflow from CATALYST (https://bioconductor.org/packages/devel/bioc/vignettes/CATALYST/inst/doc/preprocessing.html).
 In short:

 Define working directory